 |Northern Territory||No DST||Tasmania||Oct 4 - Apr 5|

-DST in Other Locations in Australia (1 Location)
+DST in Other Locations in Australia in 2020 (1 Location)

 |Lord Howe Island||Oct 4 - Apr 5 *|